 - Happy as a Lark

-The Birds: Larks have very melodious songs with cheerful notes and happy tunes, and they are often cultural symbols of joy, good fortune or cheerfulness.
+The Birds: Larks have very melodious songs with cheerful notes and happy tunes, and they are often cultural symbols of joy, good fortune, or cheerfulness.

 - Crazy as a Loon

-Meaning: Insane or nutty.
+Meaning: insane or nutty

 The Birds: Many loons have strange, haunting calls that can resemble crazy or disturbed laughter, distinctive vocalizations that can help identify loons easily.

 There are many more bird idioms and descriptive phrases that include avian imagery, and they are popular parts of language in many ways.
-There are many different ways to interpret bird idioms, but each one can be a fun part of birder's vocabulary.
+There are many different ways to interpret bird sayings, but each one can be a fun part of birder's vocabulary.